Kong/kongponents/docs/components/card-catalog.md

 ```

 ### noTruncation
-By default truncation of items with long descriptions is enabled.
+By default truncation of items with long descriptions is enabled at 5 lines.
 Enable `noTruncation`
 to turn it off.

 <KCardCatalog title="Truncate me" :items="[longItem]" />